-These gluten free blood orange streusel muffins are perfect for a delicious snack.
+These gluten free blood orange cinnamon streusel muffins are perfect for a delicious snack.

 This week is all about blood oranges.